Qubane/DayBreak/configs/memberships.md

 - Append another line with your own `guild_id` and `role_id` to configure memberships

 # Config usage
-- Config is used by static module `BotUtils`
+- Config is used by static module `Memberships`